basecamp/bc3-api/sections/schedule_entries.md

 * `description` - containing more information about the schedule entry.
 See our [Rich text guide][rich] for what HTML tags allowed.
 * `participant_ids` - an array of people IDs that will participate in this entry.
 Please see the [Get people][people] endpoints to retrieve them.
 * `all_day` - when set to `true`, the schedule entry will not have a specific start or end time, and instead will be held for the entire day or days denoted in `starts_at` and `ends_at`
+* `url` - a join link for the entry, such as a video-call URL.
+Must be a valid URL, up to 2500 characters.
+Returned as `join_url`, not `url` — the top-level `url` is the entry's own Basecamp API URL
+* `highlighted` - when set to `true`, the entry is highlighted on the schedule.
+Defaults to `false`
 * `notify` - when set to `true`, will notify the participants about the entry
 * `recurrence_schedule` - makes the entry recurring.
 An object with:
   * `frequency` - one of `every_day`, `every_weekday`, `every_week`, `every_other_week`, `every_month`, `every_day_of_month`, `every_year`, `custom_week`, or `custom_month`